CodingChessVariants/codingchessvariants.github.io/source/tutorials/tutorial.rst

   d.
 Create new win conditions, or use already implemented win conditions.

   e.
-Create new special rules (such as castling, or ), or use rules that have already been implemented.
+Create new special rules (such as castling), or use rules that have already been implemented.

 Step 2: Add a new Game type
 ----------------------------